 Jean Forest All-Girls Leadership Academy

-The Jean Forest All-Girls Leadership Academy is a junior high and senior high program that empowers young women to achieve academically and grow spiritually by developing their gifts and talents.
+The Jean Forest All-Girls Leadership Academy is a junior high that empowers young women to achieve academically and grow spiritually by developing their gifts and talents.
 By identifying female roles in society and understanding women’s issues in learning, students enrolled in this program will receive a Christ-centred education which inspires young women to develop spirit, leadership, intellect, self-discovery and service.

 Why consider an all-girls academic setting?